ove/ove-apps/packages/ove-app-webrtc/README.md

 }
 ```

-The `sessionId` property can be a new or existing [OpenVidu](https://openvidu.io/) session identifier.
-If this is set to random, the controller will generate a random `sessionId`.
-The `maxSessions` property is optional.
-It defines the maximum number of external users that can connect to this session.
-It is also possible to provide a `url` property which contains the `sessionId` in it.
-In such situations, the controller with extract the last path segment and use it as the `sectionId`.
+The `sessionId` property can be a new or existing [OpenVidu](https://openvidu.io/) session identifier: if it is set to `random`, then the controller will generate a random `sessionId`.
+It is also possible to provide a `url` property which contains the `sessionId`: in such situations, the controller will extract the last path segment and use this as the `sessionId`.

+The optional `maxSessions` property defines the maximum number of external users that can connect to the session.

 ## Launching the App